priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ## Control Flow

 ### If Statements
+**One-liner**: Execute different code based on conditions - if/elif/else for decision making.
 **Concept**: Conditional statements that execute different code blocks based on boolean expressions.
 Support if, elif, and else clauses.
 **Analogy**: Like a bouncer at a club - checking conditions before letting code through.
 ```python